developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/about/index.md

 ------

 #### Download an Integrator Guide
-For each Zebra device, the company publishes an Integrator Guide containing information specific to that device.
+For each of its devices, Zebra publishes an Integrator Guide containing information specific to that device.
 For products that include DataWedge, **the Integrator Guide includes a chapter covering only those DataWedge capabilities available on the device**.
 A search for the term "integrator" at the [Zebra Support Portal](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=integrator) yields a result similar to the image below.
 Narrow the seach by adding the device model.
 <img style="height:450px" src="support_central_guides.png"/>
 _The Zebra Support Central site showing search results for "integrator_."
 <br>